Military service: Australia

-Voluntary service in the Boer War (1899-1902) was initially from a number of the separate colonies before federation in 1901 and later volunteers were deployed as an Australian force.
+Voluntary service in the Boer War (1899–1902) was initially from a number of the separate colonies before federation in 1901 and later volunteers were deployed as an Australian force.
 Two conscription referendums were defeated during World War I. Military service during WW1 was voluntary (First Australian Imperial Force) as was service in WW2 (Second Australian Imperial Force).
-Volunteer militia units (part-time civilian soldiers) were to be used only within the Commonwealth of Australia (such as in the Great Emu War in 1932) but in 1942 some militia units were deployed to Papua New Guinea, as it was considered part of Australia at that time, to fight the advancing and later withdrawing Japanese invasion army.
+Volunteer militia units (part-time civilian soldiers) were to be used only within the Commonwealth of Australia, in 1942 some militia units were deployed to Papua New Guinea, as it was considered part of Australia at that time, to fight the advancing and later withdrawing Japanese invasion army.
 Various levels of conscription (National Service) were in force during the 1950s but only for service in Australia during times of conflicts but the (Vietnam War) saw NS deployed to war with over 500 killed in action and thousands wounded in action with about half of the casualties being NS.
 The Vietnam War was lost on 1 May 1975 over three years after the Australian Defence Force withdrew in late 1971.
-All forms of conscription were abolished by the Whitlam Government in later 1972.
-Conscription can be reactivated at any time on the context of war breaking out, whence a mere declaration by the Governor General is required, thence final approval 90 days later as a retrospective action by parliament.
+All forms of conscription were abolished by the Whitlam government in later 1972.
+Conscription can be reactivated at any time should war break out; first upon mere declaration by the Governor General, followed by final approval 90 days later as a retrospective action by parliament.
 The defense act of 1903 clearly states this.